FS Class ETR 470: Export

 Before 2021, the Italian ETR 470 were used for Frecciabianca high-speed services.
 It was decided in 2019, that these would be used on the Athens – Thessaloniki railway line run by Ferrovie dello Stato Italiane subsidiary, Hellenic Train.
 Units would be converted for use in Greece, the existing 3 kV DC equipment was to be replaced with 25 kV 50 Hz equipment and they were to be fitted with ETCS onboard equipment.
 In August 2018, a similar ETR 485 unit was transferred to Greece for testing purposes, in anticipation of the ETR 470 fleet's arrival.
 This unit, though, was not designed for the Greek network and so it was decided instead to launch the ETR 470s, which were originally expected to come in 2019 with the completion of electrification and testing of the ETCS.
 However, in February 2020, with the Hellenic Train depot not yet ready to receive them delivery was delayed.
 Instead of arriving in the summer of 2020, delivery was postponed until the end of 2020 or the beginning of 2021.
 The delivery was delayed even further, so the first unit was scheduled to arrive on 18 January 2021 in Thessaloniki via a route from Piacenza.
 The first ETR 470 train completed the control tests on 10 January 2021 and departed from Milan for Thessaloniki where it arrived on 16 January 2021, two days ahead of schedule.
 Three trains arrived in Greece in 2021, the fourth in January 2022.
 On May 15, 2022 the trains started operating on the connection between Thessaloniki and Athens.
+Due to extensive maintenance issues, all were removed from service by November 2024.